SimoneSantoro21/Brain_MRI_Segmentation/README.md

 Accurate segmentation of MS lesions is essential for both diagnosis and research purposes.
 In diagnosis and monitoring, precise identification and measurement of lesions aid in diagnosing and tracking its progression.
 In research, high-quality segmentation is crucial for studies aiming to understand the pathophysiology of MS and develop new therapeutic approaches.

 This project provides a U-Net model[1] for segmenting such lesions in brain FLAIR MRI scans, converted to a Bayesian approximation[2] by exploiting dropout layers.
-This approach, allowed us to not only obtain the model prediction, but to be able to associate it with an uncertainty measure as well.
+This approach, allowed to not only obtain the model prediction, but to be able to associate it with an uncertainty measure as well.

-**Example of segmentation**. **Left:** Original image with ground truth: **Center:** Original image with predicted lesions. **Right** Original image with uncertainty.
+**Example of segmentation**. **Left:** Original image with ground truth. **Center:** Original image with predicted lesions. **Right** Original image with uncertainty.

 <a href="https://github.com/SimoneSantoro21/Brain_MRI_Segmentation/blob/main/images/example_result.png">
   <div class="image">